treussart/ProbeManager_Bro/README.rst

   :align: center
   :width: 80%

-* broctl.cfg, change the MailTo email address to a desired recipient and the LogRotationInterval to a desired log archival frequency.
+* broctl.cfg: Change the MailTo email address to a desired recipient and the LogRotationInterval to a desired log archival frequency.
-* node.cfg, set the right interface to monitor.
+* node.cfg: Set the right interface to monitor.
-* networks.cfg, comment out the default settings and add the networks that Bro will consider local to the monitored environment.
+* networks.cfg: Comment out the default settings and add the networks that Bro will consider local to the monitored environment.
-* local.bro, The main entry point for the default analysis configuration of a standalone Bro instance managed by BroControl.
+* local.bro: The main entry point for the default analysis configuration of a standalone Bro instance managed by BroControl.

 Page to add a Bro Intel :
 -------------------------